(SRS) Scan/Reset Tools for BMWs 1994-2002:

 while you were installing a stereo, alarm, racing seat or steering

-at your SRS light light until you have time to go pay someone to
+staring at your SRS light until you have time to go pay someone to

 diagnose and reset it.

-Are you starting to see that the R5/SRS makes lot's of sense?
+Are you starting to see that the R5/SRS makes a lot of sense?
 There's

 Safety - Priority